What is an ICF?

 1. Airtight.
 A lot of insulation does little good if the home is not airtight.
 Modern Energy Star homes leak at a rate of 3 air changes per hour at 50 pascals pressure.
 Most homes are not even this good.
 Our homes leak less than 1 air change per hour at 50 pascals.
 Not reheating all that incoming air is just common sense.
 Additionally, airtightness is more important than a high r-value when health, comfort, and durability are considered.

 • Continuous insulation.
 Unlike stud walls, in which 25% of the surface area can’t be insulated (due to studs, headers, and plates); our homes have no thermal shortcuts.
 Thermal shortcuts can reduce the effective performance of an r-100 wall to less than r-18.
 No, that is not a misprint.
-Here is the proof.
 Yes, you can add a continuous layer of rigid insulation to the exterior of your house, which will help immensely, but make sure you add enough.
 1” is not enough to mitigate condensation within the wall cavity, but it is enough to severely impact the drying potential of the wall.
 This may in fact create a greater problem with mold and rot.

 • Rigid (that is, not air-permeable) insulation.
 Even if air cannot move in and out of a stud wall (it can and does); if air can move within the insulation, it will form what is known as convective loops.
 These are circular flows of air from the warm side to the cold side; and they short-circuit the insulation by moving heat through convection.
 This process speeds up as the temperatures outside drop.
 In other words, the colder it is, the worse it gets!
 The more dense the insulation, the less the convective looping.
 Rigid insulation = no convective loops.